Coronavirus updates: Hamburg confirms first case as US, European markets tumble | DW | 27.02.2020

 All updates in Universal Coordinated Time (UTC/GMT).

+23:20 The Netherland's first case of the coronavirus is a man who traveled to norther Italy, the worst hit area of Europe.
+Dutch Prime Minister Mark Rutte said on Twitter that he is "in direct contact with (Health Minister) Bruno Bruins, among others, on the measures taken to prepare the country for this," adding that he hoped the patient would recover.

-22:50 The University Medical Center Hamburg-Eppendorf or UKE confirmed the first coronavirus case in the city.
+22:50 The University Medical Center or UKE in Hamburg's Eppendorf district confirmed the first coronavirus case in the city.
 The patient is a male staff member in the pediatric ward.

 22:30 US and European stock markets took a beating as the coronavirus continues to spread outside China amid widespread fears of a global economic slowdown.
 Here are the major US and European indices that plunged on Thursday: